Great Britain women's national rugby league team

 The Great Britain women's national rugby league team, also known as the Great Britain Lionesses, represents Great Britain in Women's rugby league.
-They are administered by the Rugby Football League.
-The Great Britain Lionesses have placed third in every Women's Rugby League World Cup in which they have competed.
-In 2006, the RFL announced that after the 2007 All Golds Tour the Great Britain team would no longer compete on a regular basis, and that players would be able to represent England, Wales and Scotland at Test level.
-It is planned that the Great Britain team will come together in future only for occasional tours, same as the Great Britain Lions.
+They are administered by the Rugby Football League (RFL).
+The Great Britain Lionesses were runner's up in the 2000 World Cup, beating Australia twice but losing both matches, including the final, against New Zealand.
+Great Britain placed third in the 2003 World Cup.